 Yes.
 For assembling 2-3 fragments, 15 minute incubation times are sufficient.
-For assembling 4+ fragments, 60 minute incubation times are recommended.
+For assembling 4-6 fragments, 60 minute incubation times are recommended.
 Reaction times less than 15 minutes are generally not recommended.
 Extended incubation times (up to 4 hours) have been shown to improve assembly efficiencies in some cases.
-Do not incubate the assembly reaction overnight.
+Do not incubate the Gibson Assembly reaction overnight.